sco3/custom-certs/README.md

 done
 ```

+This shows that the same `httpx.AsyncClient` can successfully call both endpoints even though they require different SSL trust settings.

+## Important detail about the pool

+The important result is:

+- from the caller point of view, the same client works for both requests
+- the client can use different SSL contexts for different destinations
+- this works because `mounts` route requests to different transports
+- each mounted transport has its own SSL context and its own HTTP connection pool

+So the same top-level client works across different SSL contexts, but not by reusing one single underlying pool for all destinations.

 ## Conclusion

 - A single plain `httpx` transport/pool does not switch SSL context per request.
-- A single `httpx.AsyncClient` can still talk to both endpoints if you use `mounts`.
+- A single `httpx.AsyncClient` can still work with different SSL contexts by using `mounts`.
-- Each mounted transport has its own SSL context and its own connection pool.
+- In practice, the same client can talk to both endpoints, but the SSL separation happens at the mounted transport/pool level.

 ## Files